-Brabham Primary School is a new public school open in April 2021 in the City of Swan, with an intake capacity of 858 students.
+Brabham Primary School is a new public school scheduled to open in 2021 in the City of Swan, with an intake capacity of 858 students.
 The school exists within a new subdivision area that is partially developed with development work ongoing.